CumulusNetworks/docs/content/sonic-202012/Monitoring-and-Troubleshooting/What-Just-Happened.md

 author: Cumulus Networks
 weight: 620
 product: SONiC
-version: 201911_MUR5
+version: 202012
 siteSlug: sonic
 ---

+*What Just Happened* (WJH) is a troubleshooting feature that streams detailed and contextual telemetry data for analysis.
+It provides real-time visibility into problems in the network, such as hardware packet drops due to buffer congestion, incorrect routing, and ACL or layer 1 problems.

-What-Just-Happened feature is distributed as a Debian package that can be installed on SONiC system on the fly.
-Please contact Mellanox Support to get a Debian package to be installed on your SONiC switch.
+**WJH available on Mellanox switches only.** It distributed as a Debian package that you can install on a SONiC switch.
+Please contact Mellanox Support to get the WJH Debian package.

+## Install WJH

 {{%notice info%}}

-Before the installation make sure you do not have configuration changes in running config that you do not want to persist after reboot.
+Before you install, make sure you do not have changes in the running configuration that you want to persist after reboot.

 {{%/notice%}}

 To install WJH:

-1. Download the package on running SONiC system.
-Contact Mellanox Support to receive the package.
+1. Download the Debian package you received from Mellanox Support onto the SONiC switch.

-       admin@sonic:~$ sudo curl http://arc-build-server/sonic/what-just-happened_1.0.1_amd64.deb -o what-just-happened_1.0.1_amd64.deb
+       admin@switch:~$ sudo curl http://&lt;Mellanox-file-server>/sonic/what-just-happened_1.0.1_amd64.deb -o what-just-happened_1.0.1_amd64.deb
        % Total % Received % Xferd Average Speed Time Time Time Current Dload Upload Total Spent Left Speed
        100 91.2M 100 91.2M 0 0 109M 0 --:--:-- --:--:-- --:--:-- 109M
-2. Install the downloaded package using dpkg utility:
+2. Install the downloaded package using `dpkg`:

-       admin@sonic:~$ sudo dpkg -i what-just-happened_1.0.1_amd64.deb
+       admin@switch:~$ sudo dpkg -i what-just-happened_1.0.1_amd64.deb
        Selecting previously unselected package what-just-happened.
        (Reading database ...
 27045 files and directories currently installed.)
        Preparing to unpack what-just-happened_1.0.1_amd64.deb ...